paulinho-16/MEIC-TVVS/assignments/assignment1.md

 ![RV_RETURN_VALUE_IGNORED_BAD_PRACTICE bug found by SpotBugs](./images/spotbugs_bug1.png)
 This bug occurred only once and represented a violation for lacking the verification of the `mkdir()` method.

-In the initial case shown bellow, it is only verified if the dirConf file is not a directory, which does not ensure that a subdirectory can be successfully created.
+In the initial case shown below, it is only verified if the dirConf file is not a directory, which does not ensure that a subdirectory can be successfully created.

 Before:
 ```java